marcow03/mdgen/README.md

 ## Installation

-- Install Rust on your system
+- Install [Rust](https://www.rust-lang.org/) on your system
-- Clone this repo
-- Run `cargo install --path .` from the project directory
+- Run `cargo install --git https://github.com/marcow03/mdgen`

 ## Usage

-Run the following from a terminal to add a markdown table to a file:
+For example run the following from a terminal to add a markdown table to a file:

 ```sh
 mdgen table 3x10 -t id,name,age >> file.md